l2fprod/bluemix-hello-angular2/README.md

   npm run dist
   ```

-  This task compiles the Angular 2 app.
+  This task defined in [package.json](package.json) compiles the Angular 2 app.
 In addition it copies the [manifest.yml](manifest.yml) file to the **dist** directory together with the [Staticfile](Staticfile).
 Those two are needed to deploy the **dist** folder with the [Cloud Foundry static buildpack](https://github.com/cloudfoundry/staticfile-buildpack) making it possible to serve plain HTML, CSS, JavaScript files.

 1. Change to the dist directory